Student Spotlight: Jackie Ferrufino, Women’s Focused Research

 Ferrufino is thankful for her experiences here at THI and is excited about continuing her education in medicine.
 She is a graduate of St. John’s High School and will be attending the St. Edwards University Honors Program in Austin, Texas this fall to pursue a degree in biochemistry.

-A special thank you to our Visual Communications Student Intern, Carlos Uribe for his help with this article.
+A special thank you to our Visual Communications Student Intern, Carlo Uribe for his help with this article.